Yassid-tech/YassineIDRISSI_POO_Java/TP1_tableaux_chainesCaracteres/README.md

 ### 4. Conclusion

-This practical assignment helped consolidate our knowledge of array and string manipulation in Java.
-We developed programs for common operations—sorting, counting, and reversing strings—enhancing our Java programming skills.
+This lab allowed us to consolidate our knowledge on manipulating arrays and strings in Java.
+We were able to develop programs capable of performing common operations, such as sorting, counting and reversing strings, while improving our Java programming skills.

 ---